 The Wiki Ribbons

 The most common tool to edit wikis is the ribbons.
-These are access by selecting the wiki page you want and click edit in top right hand corner.
+These are accessed by selecting the wiki page you want and click Edit in the top right-hand corner.

 This will bring up the edit ribbon.
 If you have used Microsoft Word before this will look very familiar.

 Above you can see the Page Ribbon.
 The ribbon is split into 6 layers

 - Edit (Save, and checkout buttons)

 - Manage (Rename page, page history [see here], etc)